OfficeDev/office-js/README.md

 ### Support

 The Office.js CDN is the official, supported source for Office Add-ins.
-For the NPM package sourced through this repository, the following are not supported:

-- Any version of the NPM package prior to v1.1.10.
+For the NPM package sourced through this repository, only the latest version of the package will be used to provide patches and updates.
+We'll not support nor apply any patches to previous major/minor versions of the package.
+In addition, the following are guaranteed for the NPM package:

 - Turnaround time for resolution of issues and bugs.
 - Frequency of updates to match the CDN version.